infoseci/fullstack-template/README.md

 ```
 bin/cakephp migrations migrate
 ```
 !Warning!
-The following will NOT work even though it's how Cake's docs say to run it and how we run cake commands in IQ
+The following will NOT work even though it's how Cake's docs say to run it
 ```
 bin/cake migrations migrate
 ```